aleameliach/rick-morty-web/README.md

 ## Project description

-This project gets the characters of [Rick and Morty from an API](https://rickandmortyapi.com/documentation/#get-all-characters) and lets you see their information.
+Welcoming all Rick & Morty fans to this project that renders character's info from [Rick and Morty's API](https://rickandmortyapi.com/documentation/#get-all-characters).
-Also, you can filter these characters by two criteria: by name and by species.
-If you click on any character, you can access an individual page for each of them that shows more details.
+You can filter these characters by two criteria: by name and by species.
+And if you click on any character, you can access an individual page for each of them that shows more details like their species, number of episodes they're in, status, etc.

 ## Languages & Technologies
 ![https://github-readme-stats.vercel.app/api?username=marocena26&show_icons=true&theme=transparent](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)